-THE FRUITS OF PERFECT LOVE.
+THE FRUITS OF PERFECT LOVE

-§ 1.
-The Joy of the Abiding Comforter.
+I. The Joy of the Abiding Comforter.

-THE Gospel is glad tidings of great joy.
-It was an outgush of song in a sad world -a burst of sunshine after ages of darkness.
-Paganism to-day is not jubilant, but gloomy and despondent.
+The Gospel is glad tidings of great joy.
+It was an outgush of song in a sad world -- a burst of sunshine after ages of darkness.
+Paganism today is not jubilant, but gloomy and despondent.
 When, in a Christian land, any class of people discard Christ, their songs die out because their joy has withered.
 Spiritualism has no exultant songs because it has no gladness in Jesus.
 It may gather in the tented grove, under the inspiration of waving trees, singing birds, verdant fields, glittering stars, and azure skies, but it confesses that it cannot counterfeit the Christian psalmody which rolls down the ages, lifting the heart of the believer nearer to God.
-Mormonism, in her mountaingirded valley, sits songless.
-The habitations of Utah are gladdened by no melodious praise warbled from human lips.
-Travelers remark 168 this dearth of song in a land smiling with plenty.
-The explanation is easy.
-There is no Holy Ghost in their religion.
-It sows to the flesh and not to the spirit.
-Free Religion assembles in conventions, and argues, denounces, and blasphemes; but when she tries to sing, her voice is like the gibbering of a ghost in a sepulcher.
+Sceptics and Free Thinkers assemble in conventions and argue, denounce, and blaspheme.
+But when they try to sing, the voice is like the gibbering of a ghost in a sepulchre.

 Christ Jesus glorified in the soul by the Holy Ghost, is the fountain of true joy.
 The kingdom of God is "righteousness, peace, and joy in the Holy Ghost."
 When the blessed Comforter fills the hearts of a people with his joy-inspiring presence, they burst out into spontaneous singing.
 But where formalism, worldliness, and unbelief have crowded the Comforter out of their hearts, they pay thousands of dollars to a quartette to perform the service which their backslidden souls refuse to render.
 Hence joy is a very good test, not only of orthodox opinions, but of the strength of our faith in Christian truth, and our personal devotion to Christ.
-But not all joy is Christ tian.
+But not all joy is Christian.
 Joys may be classified as, 1) unnatural, 2) natural, 3) supernatural.
 The first is the exhilaration resulting from the application of stimulants to the nervous system.
 Lord Bacon credits drunkenness with intense pleasure.
 This is the secret of the fatal fascination of the cup.
 It awakens a delirious, evanescent, and fatal joy, which momentarily lifts up the soul to ecstatic heights, and then plunges it into the depths of despair.
-The day-dreams of the opium eater, and the serene composure of the slave to tobacco, belong to the class of unnatural and injurious delights.
+The daydreams of the opium eater, and the serene composure of the slave to tobacco, belong to the class of unnatural and injurious delights.
 The joy which ends in the scorpion's sting must be ranked as the lowest in the scale of rational satisfactions.
 Yet all nations and generations have plucked this apple of Sodom and tasted its ashes.